sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 ## Task 8: Run a code scan

-1. In the repository page, navigate to **Action** tab to view the workflow
+1. In the repository page, navigate to **Actions** tab to view the workflow.

    ![](images/mod4.1.png)